[symon]

 instances in a LAN.

-By default, symon will drop privileges and chroot(2) to home of the symon
+By default, symon will drop privileges and chroot(2) to home of the

-as nobody.
+is started as nobody.

 The options: